 We try to test all the latest Powerline adapters, and compare their speeds to see which is fastest.

-Some reviews claim Powerline speeds much higher than those in the PC Advisor Powerline comparison tests, and you should be wary of trusting them.
+Some reviews claim Powerline speeds much higher than those in the Tech Advisor Powerline comparison tests, and you should be wary of trusting them.

 We test using real-world situations, transferring a 1GB file multiple times between computers to test the average speed of a home network.